kuyio/orb_template/README.md

 ### HTML5

 Regular HTML tags are fully supported by `ORB`.
-Just write your HTML tags as you are used to and your are good to go.
+Just write your HTML tags as you are used to and you are good to go.

 ```html
 <div id="page-banner" class="banner" aria-role="alert">